cocotb/cocotb/documentation/source/install_devel.rst

 We are assuming here that you have :ref:`installed the prerequisites<install-prerequisites>`.

-The instructions for installing the development version of cocotb vary depending on your operating system.
+The instructions for installing the development version of cocotb vary depending on your operating system:
-Please choose:

 .. tabs::